A general framework for optimising cost-effectiveness of pandemic response under partial intervention measures: Methods

 A pandemic scenario is simulated by infecting some agents.
 During calibration and validation, these agents are selected (``seeded'') in proximity to an international airport~\cite{amtrac_19,chang2022simulating}.
 During the primary simulations of each outbreak in a small Australian town, we seeded all initial cases within this area, according to a binomial sampling process, described in Appendix \ref{sec:SM_ABM}: \nameref{sec:SM_scenarios_seeding}.
 The seeding process is terminated when cumulative cases exceed a predefined threshold, simulating an imposition of travel restrictions around the town.
 At this point, the infections may continue to spread only as a result of the local transmission.

-A vaccination rollout scheme is implemented in two modes: (i) a progressive rollout mode used to validate the model with the actual data from the Sydney outbreak during June-November 2021, and (ii) a pre-pandemic mode used to simulate pandemic scenarios controlled by NPIs, assuming that some population immunity has been already developed in response to past vaccination campaigns.
+A vaccination rollout scheme is implemented in two modes: (i) a progressive rollout mode (i.e., reactive vaccination) used to validate the model with the actual data from the Sydney outbreak during June-November 2021, and (ii) a pre-emptive mode used to simulate pandemic scenarios controlled by NPIs, assuming that some population immunity has been already developed in response to past vaccination campaigns.
 Both modes assume hybrid vaccinations with two vaccines: Oxford/AstraZeneca (ChAdOx1 nCoV-19) and Pfizer/BioNTech (BNT162b2), concurring with the Australian campaigns during 2021~\cite{mass_vaccination_and_lockdown,chang2022simulating}.

 Different NPIs are simulated: case isolation, home quarantine, and social distancing interventions~\cite{amtrac_19,chang2022simulating}.
 Case isolation and home quarantine are assumed to be the baseline interventions, activated from the simulation onset.
 Social distancing (i.e., ``stay-at-home'' restrictions) is only triggered when cumulative cases surpass a specific threshold.
 Unlike previous implementations of the ABM, the compliance of agents, bounded by a given SD level, is simulated heterogeneously and dynamically, with Bernoulli sampling used to determine whether an agent is compliant with the SD intervention at any given simulation step (within the total limit on the fraction of compliant agents).
 Vaccination states and compliance with NPIs modify the transmission probabilities in the corresponding mixing contexts, thus affecting spread of the outbreak.